 - How to increase testosterone levels

 Rick Kaselj, MS

 Great rules.
 I thought it was interesting.
-It has come up in the interview that we’ve done so far and then also in your book, The Man’s Diet, where you talked about supplements.
-So, just like you shared the example with yourself where sometimes you don’t get all the fruits and vegetables you want so you supplement it with athletic greens.
-Well, the number one choice is high quality beef, fruits and vegetables, but sometimes we don’t get everything we need.
+It has come up in the interview we’ve done so far and in your book, The Man’s Diet, where you talked about supplements.
+So, just like you shared the example with yourself where sometimes you don’t get all the fruits and vegetables you want, you supplement it with athletic greens.
+The first choice is high-quality beef, fruits, and vegetables, but sometimes we don’t get everything we need.
 What would be the number one supplement that you would recommend for men?

 Awesome.
 So before we wrap up, one more question I wanted to ask you was, when a guy asks you, “I need to add more protein to my diet.
-What are your suggestions on different types of proteins that a guy can end up adding to his diet? “
+What are your suggestions on different types of proteins that a guy can add to his diet? “

-Well, we talked about beef and you can’t just eat beef as your number one source of protein.
-There are other things, a variety ends up being good, different proteins sources end up being good.
+Well, we talked about beef, and you can’t just eat beef as your number one source of protein.
+There are other things.
+A variety ends up being good, and different protein sources are good.

 Lean pork is good.
-There’s lots of different things, obviously chicken.
+There are lots of different things, obviously chicken.

 Yes.
-The thought in the workout world is that you have chicken breast with no skin on them.
+The thought in the workout world is that you have chicken breasts with no skin on them.
 It’s a little boring after a while.

 Yes.
 I keep the skin on them.
 The fat is good for you.
 Come on.